-The digital sustainability strategy, participation in the Global Compact, and commitment to the Supplier and Partner Charter demonstrate 74Software's dedication to sustainability and its proactive approach to mitigating environmental impact, particularly in energy consumption.
+The Digital Sustainability strategy, commitment to the Global Compact, and Supplier and Partner Charter demonstrate 74Software's dedication to sustainability and its proactive approach to mitigating environmental impact, particularly in energy consumption.
 By implementing these frameworks, the Company aims to reduce energy usage, enhance efficiency, and promote the adoption of renewable energy sources across its operations and supply chain.